opticdev/optic/projects/rulesets-base/README.md

 const spectral = new Spectral();
 spectral.setRuleset(oas);

-const name = "spectral-rules";
+const name = 'spectral-rules';
 export default {
   name,
-  description: "A Spectral ruleset in Optic",
+  description: 'A Spectral ruleset in Optic',
   configSchema: {},
   rulesetConstructor: () => {
     return new SpectralRule({
       spectral,
       name,
-      applies: 'added' // will only trigger on nodes that were added });
+      applies: 'added', // will only trigger on nodes that were added });
   },
 };
 ```

 After setting up this file, you can build the package and start using Spectral in Optic:

 - `yarn run build`
 - (optional) Upload your spectral rule to Optic
   - `OPTIC_TOKEN=<token> yarn run upload`
   - (get an OPTIC_TOKEN at [app.useoptic.com](app.useoptic.com))
 - Run checks with this ruleset by adding rulesets into your [`optic.dev.yml`](../optic/README.md#quick-start-guide) file at the root of your project.
   - you can refer to the uploaded ruleset (`@organization/ruleset-name`)
   - or you can use a local path `./<path_to_ruleset_project>/build/main.js`

 ## Reference details